-Ovarian cysts are a common, but often misunderstood, condition that can cause pain and concern for women.
+Ovarian cysts are common, yet often misunderstood.
 A big part of the confusion around ovarian cysts is that cyst formation is abnormal.
 In reality, cyst formation is a regular part of the menstrual cycle.
 An ovulating woman makes a new cyst every month!

-After ovulation occurs and the egg is released into the pelvis, the follicle may once again fill up with fluid or blood and persist.
+After ovulation, the egg releases into the pelvis and the follicle may once again fill up with fluid or blood and persist.
 This generally lasts for another week or two, but it can be much longer than that.
 Sometimes the follicle can fail to rupture and the fluid-filled sac can remain for a few weeks.
-For some women, the rupture of an ovarian cyst can be painful enough to require a visit to the emergency room, and, rarely, even require surgery to stop bleeding from the cyst.
+For some women, the rupture of an ovarian cyst can be painful enough to require a visit to the emergency room.
+Rarely, some may even require surgery to stop bleeding from the cyst.

-While most cysts are part of a normal ovulatory cycle, some cysts form as damage to the surface of the ovary where other cell types get incorporated under the surface of the ovary and accumulate fluid (or sometimes blood) within the cyst.
+Most cysts are part of a normal ovulatory cycle.
+However, some cysts form as damage to the surface of the ovary.
+This is how other cell types get under the ovary surface and accumulate fluid (sometimes blood) within the cyst.

 Most ovarian cysts are temporary structures and, if left on their own, will fade away within a week or two.
 Some cysts, however, can persist for several months.
 Many of these cysts will have a wall that continues to be active in secreting fluid and may cause the cyst to remain or even grow in size.
 On rare occasions, a cluster of cyst wall cells will divide more rapidly than normal (a process called neoplasia, or new cell growth) and, over time, can develop pre-cancerous changes or even become ovarian cancer – although even most neoplastic cyst walls are benign.